karlpatrikbergman/docker-images/beatles/README.md

 ```
 The directory “/member” with the file “john.txt” is still there, both on the host and in the container.

+#### Conclusion
-Conclusion: To persist changes done to the container we can map a named volume on the host to a directory in the container, and changes made to that directory will persist between container stops, starts and also deletions.
+To persist changes done to the container we can map a named volume on the host to a directory in the container, and changes made to that directory will persist between container stops, starts and also deletions.

 ## Mount a host directory as a data volume
 You can also mount a specific directory on the host to a directory in the container